- Steel and Development

 Steel and the future

-- Member of the Regency Council of the Institute of Technology of Buenos (ITBA).
+- Member of the Administration Council of the Institute of Technology of Buenos (ITBA).

 - Member of the Advisory Council of the NGO “Un Techo para mi País” (“A roof for my country”).